Sacramento's Local Breast Cancer Organization

 Breast Cancer Group Facilitator

 Cass was 32 when diagnosed with breast cancer in 1987.
 She became friends with several other young women drawn together to support one another during initial and ongoing breast cancer treatment.
 They helped one another with this life-changing experience.
-That peer support that became the prototype for Save Ourselves (SOS).
+That peer support became the prototype for Save Ourselves (SOS).
 Thus the organization name “Save Ourselves,” founded by them in 1991.

 Dr. Capel is a licensed psychologist with private practices in Auburn and Sacramento.
 She is well known for her professional expertise in comprehensive, client-centered breast cancer support and survivorship.